Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Arizona's games this season have gone over 47.5 points six of 10 times.

-- Seattle has combined with its opponents to score more than 47.5 points in two games this season.
+- Arizona has combined with its opponents to put up more than 47.5 points in six of 10 games this season.

-- Sunday's total is 1.3 points lower than the two team's combined 48.8 points per game average.
+- The combined points per game average of the two teams, 48.8, is 1.3 points above Sunday's over/under.

-- The 39.6 combined points per game that these two squads have allowed this season are 7.9 fewer than the 47.5 total in this contest.
+- The 39.6 combined points per game that these two squads have allowed this season are 7.9 fewer than the 47.5 over/under in this contest.

 - The Cardinals and their opponents have scored an average of 49.1 points per game in 2020, 1.6 more than Sunday's total.

-- The 47.5-point over/under for this game is 1.4 points below the 48.9 points per game average total in Seahawks games this season.
+- The 48.9 PPG average total in Seahawks games this season is 1.4 points more than this game's over/under.

 Cardinals stats and trends

-- The Cardinals are 3-3 ATS when favored by 2 points or more this season.
+- The Cardinals have an against the spread record of 3-3 in their six games as a favorite of 1.5 points or more so far this season.

-- Arizona has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Arizona's games this year have gone over the total in five out of 10 opportunities (50%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Seahawks.